-The A/D converter, U12, is a 16-bit successive approximation converter with an internal sample and hold.
+The A/D converter, U12, is a 12-bit successive approximation converter with an internal sample and hold.
+This converter is similar to the A/D converter on the 16-bit AMM2 module in that both converters read as 16-bit converters.
+Like the AMM2, the AMM1A returns a high and low byte.
+However, the four lowest order bits from the AMM1A are zeros, thus providing 12 effective bits of resolution.
 U12 operates on +5 volts and -5 volts.
 These supplies are derived from the +15 and -15 volt analog supplies by U21 and U22 respectively.
 The A/D determines the ratio of the analog input to the voltage reference input.
+The voltage reference used is 4 volts.
+The digital outputs of the A/D reference input.
 The voltage reference used is 4 volts.
 The digital outputs of the A/D are buffered by U16 and U17.
 The logic control for the A/D is in the PAL, U18.